 Civitavecchia is a port located in the region of Lazio, used by cruise ships when stopping in Rome.
 The port is located on the Tyrrhenian Sea and is 80 km from the city of Rome, across the River of Mignone.
 The harbor of Civitavecchia, “ancient town” in Italian, is formed by two moles along with a breakwater, on which a lighthouse has been built.
 According to scholars, the town was built on an early Etruscan settlement.
-The harbor itself was built by the Emperor Trajan in the 2nd century.
-In the Middle Ages the port was captured by the Byzantines, in 828 it was dominated by the Saracens, and after that the port became a part of the Papal States.
+The harbor itself was built by Emperor Trajan in the 2nd century.
+In the Middle Ages the port was captured by the Byzantines, in 828 it was dominated by the Saracens, and after that, the port became a part of the Papal States.

-Most tourists arrive in Civitavecchia for departing to various other locations by cruises or ferries.
+Most tourists arrive in Civitavecchia, Italy for departing to various other locations by cruises or ferries.
 On its own, the port is not really a tourist destination, but rather a middle point or a junction that connects visitors to various parts of Italy and even to other countries.
 However, there are things to see for those planning to spend a day or two in town.

 The large fort of Michelangelo is the most visited place in Civitavecchia.
 The fort was first commissioned by Pope Julius II in order to defend Rome’s port.
 The construction of the fort was completed under the supervision of Antonio da Sangallo, Paul III, and Giuliano Leno.
 The maschio tower is the most noteworthy feature of the fort, the upper part having been designed by Michelangelo himself.
 There are four towers in the complex and the main tower of the fort is in an octagonal shape.
 The fort was built over the remains of a Roman monument, which may have been the barracks for Roman mariners, possibly for the Imperial fleet.

-The Castle or the Rocca of Civitavecchia has existed in the town for centuries and was rebuilt by Pope Sixtus V in the 15th century.
+The Castle or the Rocca of Civitavecchia, Italy has existed in the town for centuries and was rebuilt by Pope Sixtus V in the 15th century.
 In the next century another beautiful palace, Palazzo Apostolico, was added to the complex by Pius IV.
 The beautiful castle is definitely worth a visit for its noted architecture.

 The Cathedral of Civitavecchia is dedicated to San Francesco d’Assisi.
 It was built on the location of an ancient Franciscan church in 1610.
-The architecture of the Cathedral today is a mix of neoclassical and baroque and the present day edifice dates back to the 18th century.
+The architecture of the Cathedral today is a mix of neoclassical and baroque and the present-day edifice dates back to the 18th century.
 The interior of the cathedral has been elegantly decorated and is not to be missed.